squarepupil/website-pages/src/index.md

 [feeder]()

-    Explore our website to discover what makes our school tick and why students and their families wouldn’t have it any other way.
+    Explore our website to discover what makes our school thrive and why our students and their families love an Arts &amp; Ideas education.

     <div class="next far"><a href="introduction.html">Introduction</a></div>